 - Entering or remaining in any portion of the school premises without authorization;

-- Possessing or using weapons, drug, alcohol or cigarette on school property;
+- Possessing or using weapons, drugs, alcohol or cigarette on school property;

 - Plagiarizing homework or exams, and/or inducing or coercing others to commit similar acts;